lookatthisdoode/RBN_Helper/README.md

-# RBR Online Racing
+# RBN Helper Plugin
-Live online racing support for Richard Burns Rally (RSF version).
+Enables live online racing functionality for Richard Burns Rally (RSF version).
+Link to the source: https://www.rbrlover.cn/

 ## How to Install
 1. Move Plugins folder into the root folder of your Richard Burns Rally game.